 Once through water, always try the brakes.
 Wet brakes do not stop the vehicle as effectively as dry brakes.
 Drying can be improved by moving your vehicle slowly, while applying light pressure on the brake pedal.

 After driving through mud, clean off residue stuck to rotating driveshafts and tires.
 Excess mud stuck on tires and rotating driveshafts causes an imbalance which could damage drive components.

-- NOTE: If the transmission and transfer case is submerged in water, their fluids should be checked and changed, if necessary. - NOTE: Refer to the Diesel Engine Owner's Guide Supplement for driving through deep water information.
+NOTE: If the transmission and transfer case is submerged in water, their fluids should be checked and changed, if necessary.

+- NOTE: Change rear axle lubricant if the axle has been submerged in water. - NOTE: Refer to the Diesel Engine Owner's Guide Supplement for driving through deep water information.